 Skip to main content

-Created in the context of the pandemic situation caused by the new coronavirus, this Call aimed to fund doctoral research Studentships geared towards obtaining new knowledge, with a focus on COVID-19 and the SARS-CoV-2 virus, as well as future viral infections and epidemics, through a multidisciplinary approach, involving all scientific areas, from engineering to biomedical and social sciences.
+Created in the context of the pandemic caused by the new coronavirus, this Call to fund PhD Studentships geared towards obtaining new knowledge, focusing on COVID-19 and the SARS-CoV-2 virus, as well as future viral infections and epidemics, through a multidisciplinary approach involving all scientific areas, from engineering to biomedical and social sciences.

-The Call received 128 applications, 110 of which were considered for evaluation.
-The 50 Studentships awarded correspond to a success rate of 45.5% of the applications assessed.
-The results show that 70% of the selected candidates are women and 8% are of foreign nationality, with 17% of the work plans being carried out in conjunction with foreign researchers and institutions.
+The Call 128 applications, of which 110 were considered for evaluation.
+The 50 Studentships correspond to a success rate of 45.5% of the applications evaluated.
+The results show that 70% of the selected candidates are women and 8% are foreign nationals, with 17% of the work plans carried out in collaboration with foreign researchers and institutions.

-The Studentships to be awarded are distributed among the following areas of intervention:
+The Studentships be awarded are distributed across the following areas of intervention:

 • “Psychological impact and behavioral changes associated with the pandemic” (13 Studentships);